rodger0531/foobook-mirror/Server/README.md

 		- Removed 'visiblity_setting' attribute from 'threadMessage' table.
 Why was that there?
 Users aren't supposed to be able to assign visibility to a thread message, right?
 		- 'visiblity_setting' attributes should be correct across the board now.

+10/02/2014 - Rodger

+	-Re-added "visibility_setting tinyint(1) not null default 0" to those tables which got accidentally removed.